Who's That Girl (1987 film): Critical response

 Jamie Waylett of The Advocate was more critical, saying "Madonna delivers the worst performance in recent memory as the heroine of an attempt at screwball comedy.
 Watching her try to look like Marilyn Monroe and sound like Betty Boop, the final effect being like Jerry Lewis though, is a sure sign that this film was a disaster in the making.
 At the same time, it seems inconceivable that anyone would sit down and plan something so dreadful."
 Carole Kass of the Richmond Times-Dispatch felt that since "Madonna is the idol of teen-agers.
 If they imitate her hair and her makeup, these 'wanna-bes' who want to be like Madonna and dress like Madonna may be cute.
 But, as a popular personality, Madonna has a responsibility to her fans.
 And shoplifting is something not to promote.
 Nor is smoking."
 Dan Dinicola of The Schenectady Gazette felt that "Who's That Girl is not simply an awful film, it is positively unbearable.
 It's a movie without a head or a brain, a picture of such crass stupidity that it can't even make you angry.
 Instead it numbs you to death with its moronic platitudes, its pretensions to comedy. ...
 It's a vanity project which is so amateurly produced and conceived that it makes you want to cringe in shame. ...
 Madonna is no more than a novelty item."
 Johanna Steinmetz of the Chicago Tribune complimented Dunne's acting and said: "Fortunately the film has Griffin Dunne.
 Dunne, working in a domain once ruled by Cary Grant, manages to be stuffy, naive and vulnerable but never undignified as Loudon Trott, the New York lawyer."
-Jean Rosenbluth of Rolling Stone was harsh about the film, saying "The question posed by the film's title was Who's that girl?
+Jean Rosenbluth of Rolling Stone was harsh about the film, saying "The question posed by the film's title was Who's That Girl?
 The answer provided by the box-office receipts was, alas, 'The same one who appeared in Shanghai Surprise and bored us to death'."

-The picture was nominated for five Golden Raspberry Award at the 1988 ceremony, including Worst Director (Foley), Worst Original Song ("El Coco Loco"), Worst Screenplay and Worst Picture, with Madonna winning Worst Actress.
+The picture was nominated for five Golden Raspberry Award at the 8th Golden Raspberry Awards, including Worst Picture, Worst Director (Foley), Worst Original Song ("El Coco Loco" by Coati Mundi) and Worst Screenplay, with Madonna winning Worst Actress.
 It was also nominated for Worst Picture at the 1987 Stinkers Bad Movie Awards.